Optimal quantum operations at zero energy cost: Conclusions

 In this paper we provided a comprehensive study of the optimal quantum information processing under the energy-preserving constraint.
 A related avenue of future research is the study of optimal quantum information processing under general conservation laws.
-The techniques developed in this paper are already adapted to search of optimal quantum evolutions that preserve an \emph{algebra} of quantum observables, such as the algebra generated by the angular momentum operators.
+The techniques developed in this paper are already adapted to search for optimal quantum evolutions that preserve an \emph{algebra} of quantum observables, such as the algebra generated by the angular momentum operators.
 Interactions that preserve the angular momentum have recently attracted attention in the implementation of quantum gates and quantum measurements \cite{ozawa,ozawaCNOT,ozawa2,spekkens-marvian-WAY, ahmadi}, although the characterization of the optimal operations is still an open problem.
-In this context, our result suggests a new strategy to approach the optimization, by considering probabilistic modulation of the amplitudes of the wave-function in sectors with different angular momentum.
+In this context, our result suggests a strategy to approach the optimization, by considering probabilistic modulation of the amplitudes of the wave-function in sectors with different angular momentum.
 Also in this case, our results allow one to construct first a recursive protocol and to increase its fidelity through the operation of coherent-coarse graining.
 While such generalizations are beyond the scope of the present paper, it is our hope that our work will pave the way to a systematic optimization of quantum operations under arbitrary conservation laws.

-\acknowledgments{We thank the anonymous referees of this paper for a number of comments that stimulated presentation improvements and a the extension of the results to mixed states.
-This work is supported by the Foundational Questions Institute (FQXi-RFP3-1325), the National Natural Science Foundation of China (11450110096, 11350110207), and by the 1000 Youth Fellowship Program of China. }
+\acknowledgments{We thank the four referees of this paper for a number of comments that stimulated presentation improvements and the extension of the results to mixed states.
+This work has been supported by the Hong Kong Research Grant Council through Grant No. 17326616, by the Foundational Questions Institute (FQXi-RFP3-1325), by the National Natural Science Foundation of China (11675136, 11450110096, 11350110207), by the 1000 Youth Fellowship Program of China, and by the Canadian Institute for Advanced Research (CIFAR). }